RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/sc/sc-3.5.md

 ## Control Statement

-Implement security functions as a layered structure minimizing interactions between layers of the design and avoiding any dependence by lower layers on the functionality or correctness of higher layers.
+The organization implements security functions as a layered structure minimizing interactions between layers of the design and avoiding any dependence by lower layers on the functionality or correctness of higher layers.

+## Control Objective

+Determine if the organization implements security functions as a layered structure:

+- \[SC-3(5)[1]\] minimizing interactions between layers of the design; and

+- \[SC-3(5)[2]\] avoiding any dependence by lower layers on the functionality or correctness of higher layers.

 ## Control guidance

-The implementation of layered structures with minimized interactions among security functions and non-looping layers (i.e., lower-layer functions do not depend on higher-layer functions) enables the isolation of security functions and the management of complexity.
+The implementation of layered structures with minimized interactions among security functions and non-looping layers (i.e., lower-layer functions do not depend on higher-layer functions) further enables the isolation of security functions and management of complexity.

-## Control assessment-objective

-security functions are implemented as a layered structure, minimizing interactions between layers of the design and avoiding any dependence by lower layers on the functionality or correctness of higher layers.